juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 3. Delete pods using JuiceFS PV and recreate them.

-4. Verify that the application pods are re-created and working correctly.
+4. Verify that the application Pods are re-created and working correctly.

 #### 5. Upgrade CSI Controller and its role